Deadly California storm triggers flooding, mudslides, power outages | Science-Environment

 Still, the overall extent of property damage in the region appeared less severe than might have been expected given record amounts of precipitation, Swain said, citing two possible reasons.
 Rainfall rates were diminishing as the storm wore on, and last summer's Southern California wildfire season was mild compared with some previous years, leaving more hillsides and canyon walls able to withstand a heavy soaking without collapse.

-Flooding nevertheless posed considerable travel hazards.
-Rescue teams have pulled dozens of people to safety statewide, mostly motorists stranded in cars by rising waters when they tried to drive through flooded roadways, according to Brian Ferguson, spokesperson for the Governor's Office of Emergency Services (OES).
-He said evacuation orders also were in effect for several Southern California neighborhoods considered to be at particularly high risk of flash floods and mudslides.
+Flooding nevertheless posed a considerable hazard.
+Rescue teams pulled dozens of people to safety statewide, mostly motorists trapped in their cars by rising waters when they tried to drive through flooded roadways, Brian Ferguson, spokesperson for the Governor's Office of Emergency Services (OES), said.
+Evacuation orders were in effect for several neighborhoods at particularly high risk of flash floods and mudslides, he said.

-"We're not out of the woods yet," Ferguson told Reuters by telephone.
+"We're not out of the woods yet," Ferguson said.
 "There could continue be very dangerous impacts all through Southern California today and tomorrow."
-California Governor Gavin Newsom on Sunday declared a state of emergency in eight counties with a combined population of more than 20 million people.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)